metashot/prok-quality/README.md

 ## Documetation

 ### MIMAG/MISAG standards
-Following MIMAG/MISAG standards[^1], you can classify a prokaryotic genome as **high-quality draft** when:
+Following MIMAG/MISAG standards, you can classify a prokaryotic genome as **high-quality draft** when:
 - its completeness is >90% and the contamination is <5%;
 - 23S, 16S, and 5S rRNA genes can be predicted;